Why I Travel Journal And You Should Too

 I like to journal.
 In fact, I've been writing about my life with regularity since I was nine years old.
 And I make no exception when I travel.
 In fact, I journal even more while I'm on a trip than I do at home.
 Even though it can take up a lot of my time, I feel compelled to journal about my experiences on the road.
 Here are five reasons why:

-1. I'm Writing for my Future Self.
+1. You Are Writing for Your Future Self.

 As with any journal I've kept, I love being able to read about something I did and see it through the eyes of my past self.
 It not only brings me joy to relive a tip but re-reading old journals also helps me recall details I never would remember otherwise.
 It's been three years since my trip to Costa Rica and I don't think I could have remembered the names of all of the village tiendas if I hadn't been journalling about it.